navisens/NaviDocs/API.iOS.md

 ### func start(withDeveloperKey: String)

+Starts up the SDK with valid developer key as input.
+As no configuration is provided in this call, the SDK uses the defaults specified in the configuration table below.
+A successful or failed authentication will be reported through the reportStatus() callback.

 ### func start(withDeveloperKey: String, andConfigurations: \[String : Any\])

+Starts up the SDK with valid developer key as input.
+A dictionary with options from the Configuration table below determine how the SDK is configured on startup.
+Any options not changed in the dicitonary will maintain their defaults as specified in the table.
+A successful or failed authentication will be reported through the reportStatus() callback.

 ### func stop()

+Stops the execution of the SDK and frees up memory and any saved estimation state

 ### func reset()

+Equivalent to a stop followed but a start() while preserving the developer key and any confguration from the initial start() call.

 ### func pause()

+Halts position estiamtion and collection of sensor data.

 ### func resume()

+Resumes position estimation and collection of sensor data.

+### func setBackgroundModeEnabled(\_ state: Bool)

+Allow the MotionDnaSDK to run while your app is backgrounded by turning the CLLocationManager on.
+If you wish to use this, you must enable the
+\`Location updates\` \`Background Mode\` options in XCode and enable
+\`Background Modes\` if it is not on.

 ## Configuration